bioidiap/gridtk/docs/manual.rst

 decoupled calls.
 The database contains all informations about jobs that is required for the Job Manager to:

-* submit jobs (includes wrapped jobs or Torch5spro specific jobs)
+* submit jobs (includes wrapped python jobs or Torch5spro specific jobs)
 * probe for submitted jobs
 * query SGE for submitted jobs
 * identify problems with submitted jobs
 * cleanup logs from submitted jobs
 * easily re-submit jobs if problems occur
+* support for parametric (array) jobs

 Many of these features are also achieveable using the stock SGE utilities, the Job Manager only makes it dead simple.